zzyzek/sandbox/cocha/README.md

 After all bridge events are updated, then we can make progress on $Q _ L, Q _ R$.
 As we advance in processing $Q _ L, Q _ R$ events, we might get to a point where the bridge events are again the minimum, in which case we repeat the above.

+The `act` function is code for both the insertion and deletion (`indel`) of points into the lower hull snapshot.
+The insertion or deletion is determined by context, inserting if the neighboring pointers don't resolve to the point and deleting if neighboring pointers do resolve to the point.

 ---